The Health Benefits Of Gardening

 • Lower blood pressure

-• Has a calming effect on the one’s mood
+• Have a calming effect on one’s mood

 Surprisingly, this mood continued three months after the program concluded.